rom1504/clip-retrieval/README.md

 * clip service is a simple ui querying the back

 End to end this make it possible to build a simple semantic search system.
 Interested to learn about semantic search in general ?
-You can read by [medium post](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c) on the topic.
+You can read my [medium post](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c) on the topic.

 ## Install